There are few blessings without a curse hidden inside, nor curses without a whiff of blessing. Like most things, it’s a matter of how you look at it.

 BIG FRIKIN DISCLAIMER 1: This method won’t fix a poor-quality blade or one that was initially ruined during forging or heat-treat.

-BIG FRIKIN DISCLAIMER 2: If you are careless and do this wrong you can easily ruin the blade!
+BIG FRIKIN DISCLAIMER 2: If you do this wrong you can easily ruin the blade!

-But what insanity made me say that Woody should rejoice when the cutting edge of his new chisel crumbles?
+But what parasitic-worm-induced brain fever made your silly deranged servant suggest that Woody should rejoice when the cutting edge of his new chisel crumbles?
 I assure you, my reasoning is sound, I have Woody’s best interests at heart, and I will explain all to him when he sobers up.
 Probably tomorrow afternoon, at this rate. (ツ)

 Ahh, that’s better.
 Nothing like an ice-cold root beer.